Decade of Centenaries Arts Project Awards

-Clare County Council commissioned three artists to commemorate the Decade of Centenaries
+In 2021 and 2022 Clare County Council commissioned a number of artists to commemorate the Decade of Centenaries

 Funded by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media under the Community Strand of the Decade of Centenaries Programme, the commissions aim to ensure that events are remembered at community level in a respectful, measured and non-partisan manner.